-Our 1st Trip to gay-friendly Costa Rica, Central America
+Journal of our 1st Trip to gay-friendly Costa Rica

-Our trip through gay-friendly Costa Rica started in San José, Costa Rica’s capital city with its gay bars, gay-friendly restaurants, and cafés and annual and regularly LGBT events like the Gay Pride, usually held in July.
+Our trip through gay-friendly Costa Rica started in San José, Costa Rica’s capital city with its gay bars, gay-friendly restaurants, and cafés, and annual and regularly LGBT events like the Gay Pride, usually held in July.
 Our second destination was the region of La Fortuna at the Arenal Volcano National Park with its iconic shaped volcano.
-This area is famous for its hot springs and hanging bridges through the dense rainforest.
-After a couple of hours on the road over stunning mountain ranges and through juice green valleys towards the Pacific coast, we reached the north-western province of Guanacaste where we enjoyed the warm salt water of the Pacific Ocean, infinity pools and incredible sunsets.
-Next stop on our list was the cloud forest in Monteverde with canopy zip line tours and spectacular hanging bridges through the treetops.
-Last but not least, we spend some relaxing days close to Playa Jacó with animal watching including wales, several Toucans and macaws.
+This area is well-known for its hot springs and hanging bridges through the dense rainforest.
+After a couple of hours on the road over stunning mountain ranges and through juice green valleys towards the Pacific coast, we reached the north-western province of Guanacaste where we enjoyed the warm salt water of the Pacific Ocean, infinity pools, and incredible sunsets.
+The next stop on our list was the cloud forest in Monteverde with canopy zip line tours and spectacular hanging bridges through the treetops.
+Finally, we spend some relaxing days close to Playa Jacó with animal watching including whales, several Toucans, and macaws.

 Day 1 to 3: San José – Costa Rica’s capital city

 After three days in San José, our nature adventure around Costa Rica’s northwest would begin.
-First stop was La Fortuna at the Arenal Volcano National Park which is famous for its iconic shaped volcano Volcán Arenal.
+Our first stop was La Fortuna at the Arenal Volcano National Park which is renowned for its iconic-shaped volcano Volcán Arenal.
 It was an adventurous ride with our small bus through dense rainforest, narrow serpentine mountain roads, and heavy rain showers.
 Don’t forget, we traveled to Costa Rica during the rainy or so-called Green Season.
-Showers of rain and thunderstorms are part of every Costa Rica trip during European late summer season but with the right clothing, it is not a problem, seriously.
+Showers of rain and thunderstorms are part of every Costa Rica trip during European late summer but with the right clothing, it is not a problem, seriously.
 The region around the volcano offers several resorts with a spectacular view over the volcano.
-Our highlights of the Arenal Volcano National Park: The Tabacon Hot Springs with its volcanic heated thermal spring water and a day trip to the Mistico Hanging Bridges Park where we were able to see some of the famous animals of Costa Rica like the Red-Eyed Leaf (Tree) Frog and tropical raccoons called Coatis!
+Our highlights of the Arenal Volcano National Park: The Tabacon Hot Springs with its volcanic heated thermal spring water and a day trip to the Mistico Hanging Bridges Park where we could see some famous animals of Costa Rica like the Red-Eyed Leaf (Tree) Frog and tropical raccoons called Coatis!
 We could have stayed much longer and explore, for instance, the lake Laguna de Arenal, but this has to become part of our next trip to Costa Rica!

 Day 5 to 7: Guanacaste – Papagayo Peninsula & Diamante Eco Park